If you have any queries, please contact me either by email or telephone to discuss.

 Confidentiality means that only people who are authorised to use the data can access it.

 Integrity means that Personal Data should be accurate and suitable for the purpose for which it is processed.

 Availability means that authorised users should be able to access the data if they need it for authorised purposes.

 We have a documented data retention schedule.
-We will only retain your Personal Data for as long as necessary to fulfil the purposes we collected it for and for up to seven (7) years afterwards or otherwise permitted by applicable laws.
+Generally, we will only retain your Personal Data for as long as necessary to fulfil the purposes we collected it for and for up to seven (7) years afterwards (for purposes related to Revenue requirements) or otherwise permitted by applicable laws.
 We may also retain your information during the period of time needed to complete our legitimate business operations, including for the purposes of satisfying any legal, accounting, or reporting requirements.

 To determine the appropriate retention period for Personal Data, we consider the amount, nature, and sensitivity of the Personal Data, the potential risk of harm from unauthorised use or disclosure of your Personal Data, the purposes for which we process your Personal Data and whether we can achieve those purposes through other means, and the applicable legal requirements.